Blog writers for hire are a dime a dozen.

 Now, compare it to one of the top-ranking sites on that SERP:

-They basically just went to see what the big brands were already writing, an rewrote the same crap.
+They basically just went to see what the big brands were already writing and rewrote the same crap.
 Zero originality.
 So you can expect zero results, too.

-All of this mean you’re still left to do more hand-holding, investing your own time to ‘shape’ the writer to produce exactly what you’re looking for.
+All of this means you’re still left to do more hand-holding, investing your own time to ‘shape’ the writer to produce the kind of content you want.